Luang Phor Djua Piyasilo of Wat Klang Bang Keow: Biography and Thai Amulets

 He was ordained under the guidance of the most venerable Luang Pu Pherm Punyasavano, one of the most influential masters of this temple.
 He intensively studied sacred texts and achieved the Nak Tham Ek level, the highest degree of Dharma study in the Thai tradition.

-Mastery of sacred sciences and amulets
+Mastery of Sacred Sciences and Amulets

 • Protection and compassion amulets (Metta Mahaniyom)